hsemple/pythongis_tutorials/docs/source/object_oriented_programming.rst

 Inheritance
 ------------

-Inheritance enables new classes to receive—or inherit—the properties and methods of existing classes.
+Inheritance enables new classes to receive or inherit the properties and methods of existing classes.